-Nut Description: Black walnuts are housed inside yellowish-green and brown husks (similar in color to pears) that are about two-inches in diameter.
-They are further housed inside a tough shell that is dark black in color.
+Nut Description: Black walnuts are housed inside yellowish-green and brown husks (similar in color to pears) that are about two inches in diameter.
+They are further housed inside a tough shell that is dark black.

 Harvest Time: September and October

 Harvesting: Allow walnut husks to fall from the tree.